 There are hundreds of sites on the Internet that offer free images, but the selection above are all good places to start.

 It’s much better to be safe than sorry before you use free blog images.

-Now for the clever tip and neat trick you can use with free images
+Now for the clever tip that you can use with free images

 Downloading a free image is one thing.
 But making it perfect for your blog post is another.

-Whatever image you grab, the size, aspect ratio, and resolution may not be suitable for your blog theme.
+Whatever image you select, the size, aspect ratio, and resolution may not be suitable for your blog theme.

 It might also be a large file size that will slow down your site speed.

-On top of all that, perhaps hundreds of other people have used the image so it will be far from a unique and stunning image for your blog.
+Or perhaps hundreds of other people have used the same image.
+So it will be far from a unique and stunning image for your blog.

 All you need to do is register for a free account with Canva.

-First, select a template design size that will be perfect for your blog theme.
+First, select a custom design size that will be perfect for your blog theme.

 This is super important because you won’t have to crop or reduce your Canva image once you have designed it.